Luke-Jacobs/luke-jacobs.github.io/tutorials/loops.md

 - `for` loop - interates through an iterable item
 - `while` loop - runs _while_ an expression is true

 Don't worry if those definitions are confusing, because I'll be explaining them.
-A `for` loop iterates (or cycles) through an iterable variable, like a list.
+A `for` loop iterates (or cycles) through an **iterable variable**, like a list.
 On each cycle, the **loop variable** is set to a different value.
 This is the format for a `for` loop (remember this!):

 # For Loop Format